Digital artist working on computer

 Our bachelor's degrees are highly ranked by U.S. News & World Report.

-Become a Voice of Truth in the Age of Digital Journalism and Media — 100% Online
+Gain Skills to Become a Voice of Truth in the Age of Digital Journalism

-• apply multimedia skills to research, develop, create, and assess pieces appropriate to specific mediums and audiences
+• Apply multimedia skills to research, develop, and create compelling pieces

 The Bachelor of Arts in Digital Journalism and Media program requires you to complete a minimum of 120 credits.